 The hand sort may begin during the performance of the Secondary Sort and may be continued the next day as necessary.
 If the materials to be sorted are to be stored overnight, they shall be stored in an area of the receiving floor that will not interfere with the receipt of materials the following day.

-During the Hand Sort, Contractor shall attempt to recover the maximum amount of material from each of the categories listed in Table K-1 with the exception of fines that would normally be Processed and collected using the MRF ADC equipment.
+During the Hand Sort, Contractor shall attempt to recover the maximum amount of material from the same categories listed in Section 2.4 with the exception of fines that would normally be Processed and collected using the MRF ADC equipment.
 All recovered materials shall be placed into separate containers for accurate weighing.
 All non-recovered materials shall be transferred to a separate container so that it may also be weighed.

 WEIGHING PROCEDURES